-In the central part of the Italian peninsula, starting at about 80 km north of Rome, a geographical area which is one of the darkest of Italy and covers the north part of Lazio and most of the central-south of Tuscany.
+In the central part of the Italian peninsula, starting at about 80 km north of Rome, there is a geographical area which is one of the darkest of Italy and covers the north part of Lazio and most of the central-south of Tuscany.
 This area coincides with the ancient region Etruria, where the Etruscans, a pre-roman population, lived for centuries and taught the Latins and the Romans the basics of civilization.
 Once conquered by Romans this region became the “VII Regio Etruria”.
 Inside this area, a farmhouse called “La Svolta” is located on the green, gentle slopes of the surrounding hills.

 The guests of La Svolta may enjoy the farmer life amenities such as domestic animal caring and performing simple agricultural works or visiting the numerous archeological and historical sites, many medieval towns, taking warm baths at the several natural thermal facilities around, swimming in the Tirrenian sea few miles away, eating the best and natural food and, last but not least… making astrophotography.
 La Svolta “Astrocamp”, in fact, is provided of a system of 15 platforms, accommodating the same number of remote observatories, in addition to facilities for performing visual observations.